vonderchild/digital-forensics-lab/Lab 6/README.md

 # Exercises

-Utilize the disk image from the section "Analyzing a Disk Image" to answer the following questions:
+Utilize the disk image from the section [Analyzing a Disk Image](#analyzing-a-disk-image) to answer the following questions:

 1. What are the MD5 and SHA1 hashes of the `note.txt` file?
 2. What's the MFT record number of the `note.txt` file?
 The answer may vary depending on the method used.